Engineering Precise and Robust Effective Hamiltonians: Discussion and outlook

 A partitioning of $H_\text{tot}$ into $H_\text{pri}$ and $H_\text{pert}$ can then be chosen based on the control and internal Hamiltonians.
 The method described here identifies the set of achievable primary unitaries and perturbative effective Hamiltonians and designs control sequences that meet precision and robustness goals.

-Note that partitioning is guided by three considerations: (1) optimizer efficiency, as different splits can change search difficulty; (2) controllability, since reachable targets depend on the partition; and (3) parameter tunability, as only parameters in \( H_\text{pert} \) appear in the engineered Hamiltonian.
-Parameters in \( H_\text{pri} \) are fixed once the sequence is found, while those in \( H_\text{pert} \) remain tunable.
+As illustrated in Examples \ref{exaro}, Hamiltonian components subject to uncertainties or parameter dispersions (whether in the model or internal parameters) are typically included in \(H_\text{pert}\) to facilitate robust design against such variations.
+In Example \ref{exaSA}, the internal dynamics of the spin amplifier are included in $H_\text{pert}$ to enable the design of a scalable solution.
+When selecting a well-characterized, finite-dimensional component of \(H_\text{tot}\) to include in \(H_\text{pert}\) for engineering (Example \ref{exaQHO}), the partitioning is guided by three considerations: (1) optimizer efficiency, as different splits affect the search complexity; (2) controllability, since reachable targets depend on the chosen partition; and (3) parameter tunability, as only parameters in \(H_\text{pert}\) appear in the engineered Hamiltonian.
 For high-fidelity implementations, fixed parameters are best placed in \( H_\text{pri} \), as \( U_\text{pri} \) is generated by numerical integration and avoids errors due to truncation of the Magnus expansion.
+If a sequence is hard to find, the partitioning of the total Hamiltonian can be adjusted.
+A practical strategy is to allow the optimizer to adaptively modify the partitioning using auxiliary parameters that control the weight of terms in \( H_\text{pri} \) and \( H_\text{pert} \), provided controllability is preserved.
+This can lead to shorter and more easily discovered sequences.

+Characterizing controllability involves two key steps: identifying the minimal subspace of achievable zeroth-order average Hamiltonians for each $H_\text{pert}^w$, and determining the range of achievable scaling factors.
+These steps are crucial because the controllability of both nonzero effective Hamiltonians and robustness depends on the choice of $\mathbf{g}_\text{pri}$ and on how $H_\text{tot}$ is partitioned.
+For instance, an Ising-coupled qubit system cannot be fully decoupled using only collective rotations, while including part of the internal Hamiltonian in $H_\text{pri}$ can enable engineering of multibody interactions at zeroth order, something unattainable with control Hamiltonians alone.

+The computed $\mathscr{C}_w(\mathbf{g}_\text{pri}, H_\text{pert}^w)$ defines the minimal error subspace for each perturbative term and provides the foundation for the general conditions of precise and robust Hamiltonian engineering (Eqs.~\eqref{tot0} and \eqref{totr}).
+The achievable scaling factors bound the efficiency of the engineered dynamics and determine the joint achievability of $\lc{s_w H_\text{pert}^w}$, which together form the engineered effective Hamiltonian.
+This joint controllability also quantifies the relative strength of errors from different $H_\text{pert}^w$ and enables more targeted error-suppression strategies.